 A meta-analysis of 53 studies compared women who abstained from alcohol with those who drank.
 This study concluded that:-

-Even for light drinkers, 12.5 or less grams per day (around 1 or less drinks ), there is a 5% increase in risk.
+Even for light drinkers, 12.5 or fewer grams per day (around 1 or fewer drinks ), there is a 5% increase in risk.

 The relative risk of breast cancer increases by 32% with an alcohol intake of 35 – 44 grams per day (3 to 4 drinks)

 For those who drink over 45 grams per day (more than 4 drinks) breast cancer risk increases by 46%.

 Basically, for every extra 10 grams of alcohol per day consumed the risk of breast cancer increases by 7% – 10%.

 There is an undeniable link between the risk of breast cancer and obesity according to research.
 In fact, obesity has been linked with an increased risk for all cancers.